 i) any other pertinent information requested by OLAW.

 02.03 Institutional Status: Texas State will assure that its program and facilities are in one of the following categories:

 a.
 Category 1 – Accredited by the AAALAC.
 The institution will evaluate all of its programs and facilities (including satellite facilities) for activities involving animals under guidelines applicable for AAALC accreditation or another accrediting body recognized by PHS.
 The IACUC will evaluate all of the institution’s programs and facilities (including satellite facilities) for activities involving animals and will re-evaluate these same programs at least once every six months, in accordance with Section 02.04 d. and reports prepared in accordance with Section 02.08; or

 b.
 Category 2 – Evaluated by the Institution.
 The IACUC will evaluate all of the institution’s programs and facilities (including satellite facilities) and will re-evaluate them at least once every six months, in accordance with Section 02.04 d. and prepare reports in accordance with Section 02.08.
 The IACUC will submit the evaluation’s initial report, along with the Assurance, to the OLAW.

 02.04 Institutional Animal Care and Use Committee (IACUC)

 a.
-The chief executive officer (Texas State president) shall appoint an IACUC, as described in Section 03 of this document.
+The institutional official shall appoint an IACUC, as described in Section 03. of this document.

 b.
 The committee shall consist of no fewer than six members, and shall include at least: